almihan/learning-club/README.md

 * Animation on Scroll Library (AOS).

-* HTML and CSS valiation.
+* HTML and CSS validation.

 * Measured the Site's Performance Using Google Lighthouse.